omidarmat/webDevNotes/react/react.md

 This `current` property is actually mutable unlike everything else in React.
 The special thing about refs is that they are persisted across renders.
 Their `current` property value stays the same between renders like states.
 This makes refs useful in 2 situations:

-1. We can use refs to create variables what stay the same between renders (e.g. preserving previous state or storing the ID of a `setTimeout` function, etc.)
+1. We can use refs to create variables that stay the same between renders (e.g. preserving previous state or storing the ID of a `setTimeout` function, etc.)
 2. We can use refs to select and store DOM elements.
 Just like the ID of a `setTimeout` function, a DOM element is a peice of data that we want store and preserve between renders.

 > Refs are usually only used for data that is NOT rendered.
 Refs usually only appear in event handlers or effects, not in JSX.
 We can use them in JSX but usually that is not the place for them.
 So if you need data that participates in the visual output of the component, that is usually a good sign that you need a state, not a ref.